ping-pub/explorer/README.md

 Ping Explorer is a light explorer for Cosmos-based Blockchains.  https://ping.pub .

-## What is the difference between Look and other explorers?
+## What is the difference between Ping explorer and other explorers?

 Ping Explorer is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing.
 Ping Explorer does not cache/save blockchain data on its server.
 Ping Explorer only fetch data from Cosmos full node via LCD/RPC endpoints.
 We call it "Light Explorer".